yleeyilin/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="750" />

-Each of the five main components (also shown in the diagram above),
+Each of the four main components (also shown in the diagram above),

 * defines its *API* in an `interface` with the same name as the Component.
 * implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point.